BlogSales email call to actions: how to write email ctas

-Sales Email Call to Actions: How to Write a Killer CTA
+Sales email Call to Actions: How to write email CTAs

 Prospecting is tough.
 You map your market, you research your audience, you verify their email addresses, write the perfect message, and then… nothing.
 Even if everything else is great, getting the call to action wrong can lead to a shortage of leads.